GregTheMadMonk/tnl-noa/Documentation/Tutorials/ForLoops/tutorial_ForLoops.md

 ## n-dimensional Parallel For

+For-loops in higher dimensions can be performed similarly via \ref TNL::Algorithms::ParallelFor2D and \ref TNL::Algorithms::ParallelFor3D.
-Performing for-loops in higher dimensions is simillar.
-In the following example we build 2D mesh function on top of TNL vector.
-Two dimensional indexes `( i, j )` are mapped to vector index `idx` as `idx = j * xSize + i`, where the mesh fuction has dimensions `xSize * ySize`.
-Of course, in this simple example, it does not make any sense to compute a sum of two mesh function this way, it is only an example.
+In the following example we build a 2D mesh function on top of \ref TNL::Containers::Vector.
+Two dimensional indices `( i, j )` are mapped to the vector index `idx` as `idx = j * xSize + i`, where the mesh function has dimensions `xSize * ySize`.
+The following simple example performs initiation of the mesh function with a constant value `c = 1.0`:

-\include ParallelForExample-2D_ug.cpp
+\include ParallelForExample-2D.cpp

-Notice the parameters of the lambda function `sum`.
-The first parameter `i` changes more often than `j` and therefore the index mapping has the form `j * xSize + i` to acces the vector elements sequentialy on CPU and to fullfill coalesced memory accesses on GPU.
+Notice the parameters of the lambda function `init`.
+The first parameter `i` changes more often than `j` and therefore the index mapping has the form `j * xSize + i` to access the vector elements sequentially on CPU and to fulfill coalesced memory accesses on GPU.
 The for-loop is executed by calling `ParallelFor2D` with proper device.
-The first four parameters are `startX, startY, endX, endY` and on CPU this is equivalent to the following embeded for loops:
+The first four parameters are `startX, startY, endX, endY` and on CPU this is equivalent to the following embedded for-loops:

 ```cpp
 for( Index j = startY; j < endY; j++ )